nilzona/eslint-config-airbnb-ts/DEVELOPING.md

 ### How do I setup the the project?

 1. Fork the repo
-1. Install dependencies: `npm install`
+1. Install dependencies: `yarn`
-1. Ensure everything is working: `npm run validate`
+1. Ensure everything is working: `yarn validate`

 ### What's the workflow?